uviclibraries/html-css/act-4.md

 This section teaches you some CSS basics, so that you can alter the look and function of a basic HTML page.

 If you and your group have any questions, or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
-Have fun!
+Have fun and be patient with yourself because CSS, especially layout, can be tricky!

 If you haven’t already completed the previous exercise, please start [here](https://uviclibraries.github.io/html-css/act-3.html).